morganstanley/testplan/doc/en/multitest.rst

   would typically be defined, as well as drivers for the interfaces that are required for interacting with it, such as network connections.

+* **Dependency**: The dependency is a dict with both keys and values of :py:class:`drivers <testplan.testing.multitest.driver.base.Driver>` or iterable collection of
+  :py:class:`drivers <testplan.testing.multitest.driver.base.Driver>`.
+  Drivers on the value side should only start after drivers on the key side are fully started.
+When specified, Testplan will try to schedule more drivers starting parallelly based on the dependencies.
+Click :ref:`here <drivers_basic>` for more information.

 * **Runtime Information**: The environment always contains a member called ``runtime_info`` which contains information about the current state of the run.
 See: :py:class:`MultiTestRuntimeInfo <testplan.testing.multitest.base.MultiTestRuntimeInfo>`